 Counselors and mental health professionals provide essential care and treatment for people.
-The range of treatment is vast, from marriage and family counseling to substance abuse mental health therapy.
+The range of treatment is vast, from marriage and family therapy to substance abuse counseling.

 Thankfully, there are multiple programs that offer student loan forgiveness for counselors.
 Student loan forgiveness programs for counselors and mental health therapists are put in place to encourage individuals to enter and stay in the profession.
 Below are some options to explore for student loan debt relief.

-Federal loan forgiveness for mental health counselors and therapists
+Federal loan forgiveness for mental health therapists and counselors

-The federal government offers student loan forgiveness for counselors or mental health therapists.
+The federal government offers student loan forgiveness for counselors and mental health therapists.
 There are two main programs to consider if you have federal student loans.

 1. Public Service Loan Forgiveness program

-Perhaps the most talked-about plan is the Public Service Loan Forgiveness program (PSLF).
-PSLF provides complete student loan forgiveness of your remaining student loan balance after 10 years of service and 120 qualifying payments.
+Perhaps the most talked about plan is the Public Service Loan Forgiveness (PSLF) program.
+PSLF provides complete student loan forgiveness on your remaining student loan balance after 10 years of service and 120 qualifying payments.
 Also, any amount that’s forgiven is tax-free.

 Counselors and mental health therapists often work for nonprofit facilities or schools.
 That makes them good candidates for PSLF.
 To be eligible, you must work full time for one of the following organizations:

 - Government organizations at any level (federal, state, local or tribal)